danielabar/meblog/src/markdown/rails-cors-middleware-multiple.md

 ```

 When the Rails server runs locally, don't specify any environment variable and it defaults to allowing `localhost` requests.
 For production (or any other environment), run the server with the `ALLOWED_ORIGIN` environment variable set to the origin that requires access.

-## Related Content

-The following section contains affiliate links for related content you may find useful.
-I get a small commission from purchases which helps me maintain this site.

-Looking to level up on Rails 6?
-You might like this book: [Agile Web Development with Rails 6](https://amzn.to/3wS8GNA).

-Working on a large legacy code base?
-This book [Working Effectively with Legacy Code](https://amzn.to/3accwHF) is a must read.

-Martin Fowler's [Refactoring: Improving the Design of Existing Code](https://amzn.to/2RFC0Xn) is also amazingly useful on this topic.

-Is your organization introducing microservices?
-This book [Building Event-Driven Microservices: Leveraging Organizational Data at Scale](https://amzn.to/3uSxa87) is a fantastic resource on this topic.